 - Level 1 – Do Exactly What I Say: This level of delegation involves the leader giving specific instructions and expecting the team member to follow them precisely.
 It’s appropriate for situations where the task is new or the team member is inexperienced.

-- Level 2 – Research the Topic and Report Back: The leader asks the team member to gather information about a particular topic.
+- Level 2 – Research the Topic and Report Back: The leader asks the team members to gather information about a particular topic.
 The decision-making authority still rests with the leader, who will take action based on the information provided.

-- Level 3 – Research and Recommend a Course of Action: The team member is not only asked to research the topic, but also to recommend a course of action.
+- Level 3 – Research and Recommend a Course of Action: The team member is not only asked to research the topic but also to recommend a course of action.
 The leader will review the recommendation and make the final decision.

-- Level 4 – Decide and Inform Me: The team member makes a decision, and then informs the leader about the decision before implementing it.
+- Level 4 – Decide and Inform Me: The team member makes a decision and then informs the leader about the decision before implementing it.
 This allows the leader to monitor the decision-making process and intervene if necessary.